FASHI: A search for extragalactic OH megamasers with FAST: Summary

 \section{Summary}

 The \textbf{F}AST \textbf{A}ll \textbf{S}ky \textbf{H\,{ {I}}} survey (FASHI) aims to cover the entire sky observable by the Five-hundred-meter Aperture Spherical radio Telescope (FAST), covering $\sim$22000 square degrees of declination between $-14^\circ$ and $+66^\circ$, and in the frequency range of 1000-1500\,MHz, with an expectation of detecting more than 100000 \HI sources finally.
-At present, FASHI had observed more than 7600 square degrees.
-It has a typical spectral detection sensitivity of $\sim$1.50\,mJy and a spectral line velocity resolution of $\sim$6.4\,$\kms$ at a frequency of $\sim$1.4\,GHz.
+At present, FASHI has observed more than 7600 square degrees.
+It has a typical spectral detection sensitivity of $\sim$1.50\,mJy for a velocity resolution of $\sim$6.4\,$\kms$ at a frequency of $\sim$1.4\,GHz.
 As of now, a total of 41741 extragalactic \HI sources have been detected and released by FASHI.

 To efficiently expand the OHM sample, we have directly cross-checked the PSCz catalog with the corresponding FASHI data cube.
-We finally detected 27 OHMs including 9 previously known and 18 new ones within a redshift range of $0.14314\lesssim z_{\rm OH} \lesssim0.27656$.
+From 145 PSCz sources already covered by FASHI, we obtained 27 OHMs with a detection rate of 18.6\%, including 9 previously known and 18 new ones, within a redshift range of $0.14314\lesssim z_{\rm OH} \lesssim0.27656$.
 For 9 of the detected 27 OHMs, we also measured the hyperfine line ratio between the integrated fluxes of 1667 and 1665\,MHz.
 The detection rate is 33.3\% for the 1665\,MHz line.
 The line ratio $R_{1667:1665}$ ranges from 1.32 to 15.22, with an average of $R_{1667:1665}=4.74$, in agreement with the results reported by \citet{McBride2013}.